Markle's wedding ring expected to follow royal tradition of Welsh gold

 The 24-carat Welsh gold has a higher percentage of pure gold than standard 18-carat gold, giving it a rich, warm color.

-Official confirmation that Welsh gold has been used in Markle's ring will only come after the wedding.
+If Welsh gold is used in Markle’s ring, Roberts said official confirmation from the palace will only come after the wedding.

-The company's two mines, both in Bontddu, northwest Wales, are currently closed, having last operated in the late 1990s.
+The Clogau St David and Gwynfynydd mines, both in northwest Wales, are currently closed, having last operated in the 1990s.
 As finite gold resources are running out, Roberts has plans to reopen Gwynfynydd in the near future and invite the queen's son and heir Prince Charles to visit the mine.